 Then there are the lawsuits.
 To date, we know of only about 4 or 5, and they go back to 1990.
 The company lost the one that claimed it violated the New York State labour laws.
 Others focused on the compensation plan.

-The company agreed to stop misrepresenting their compensation payouts on one of those lawsuits.
-The others have to report their decisions that we could find.
+The company agreed to stop misrepresenting its compensation payouts in one of those lawsuits.
+The others have to report the decisions that we could find.
 When you consider signing up with this company, the product may be good, but the other aspects are not so good, and you should be careful.